Patriots vs Saints Prediction — AI Finds CAN'T MISS NFL Lines & Props (Oct 12)

 📺: NEvsNO on Sunday (12 pm CT) pic.twitter.com/bD4Mzn7O1s

-Remi, our AI sports genius, has been pouring over tons of data from every facet between the Patriots and Saints and using recursive machine learning and impressive AI to crunch the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over tons of data from every facet between the Patriots and Saints and using recursive machine learning and cutting-edge AI to analyze the data to a single cover probability.

-The Algorithm has been most keyed in on the growing weight knucklehead sportsbettors often put on coaching factors between a Patriots team going up against a possibly improved Saints team.
-Trends look to say the true game analytics appear to reflect a strong lean against one Vegas line in particular.
+Interestingly enough, the data has been most focused on the linear correlation of factor knucklehead sportsbettors tend to put on New Orleans’s strength factors between a Patriots team going up against a possibly strong Saints team.
+In reality, the true game analytics appear to reflect a slight lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NFL AI picks for FREE now.